timbertson/opam2nix-packages/README.md

 ## Important note on using in your own project:

 Don't try to clone `opam2nix` as part of your own derivation.
-If you instead copy the current `nix/release.nix` into your own source code you can import _just that one file_ (unsing `pkgs.callPackage) and it'll in turn clone the relevant commit from this repository and bootstrap itself.
+If you instead copy the current `nix/release.nix` into your own source code you can import _just that one file_ (using `pkgs.callPackage) and it'll in turn clone the relevant commit from this repository and bootstrap itself.
 If needed, you can replace in the git URLs or revisions with the latest commits (or a commit in your fork).

 Alternatively, you can copy `nix/overlay.nix` into `~/.config/nixpkgs/overlays` to make `opam2nix` available at the toplevel of your nixpkgs installation.